 Uganda’s most rare magical adventure experiences taking you to Uganda’s most hidden wild treasures.
-Book this tour to Uganda and visit the Rhinos, game safaris in Murchison, Queen Elizabeth and Lake Mburo, Boat trips on the famous Nile and Kazinga Channel in Murchison Falls and Queen Elizabeth.
+Book this 16 Days Tour to Uganda and visit the Rhinos, game safaris in Murchison, Queen Elizabeth and Lake Mburo, Boat trips on the famous Nile and Kazinga Channel in Murchison Falls and Queen Elizabeth.
 Chimpanzee and Gorilla trekking visits in Kibale and Bwindi respectively, Quad biking adventure and bush walk experiences for a closer interaction with nature among other wild unique encounters.

 Day 1: Kampala – Murchison Falls